galacticcouncil/hydration-docs/docs/node_monitoring.md

   <img src={useBaseUrl('/node-monitoring/grafana-import.png')} />
 </div>

-We will use the [HydraDX Dashboard](https://grafana.com/grafana/dashboards/14158) and to load it you simply input the id `14158` and hit the `Load`-button.
+We will use the [HydraDX Dashboard](https://grafana.com/grafana/dashboards/14158) layout, so simply input the id `14158` and hit the `Load`-button.

 <div style={{textAlign: 'center'}}>
   <img src={useBaseUrl('/node-monitoring/grafana-import-options.png')} />